 Let’s see some useful charting tips!
 You can choose what kind of graphs is the best for different goals.

 - Compare Values: Their characteristic is that they merely show high or low values.
-Recommended types for charting are a column, mekko, bar, line, and bullet charts.
-Furthermore, check how the radial bar chart work.
+Recommended types for charting are a Column, Mekko, Bar, Line, and Bullet charts.
+Don’t forget to check how the radial bar chart work.

-- Composition: How can you display different sales achievements in different regions?
-The most appropriate charts are Pie, Stacked Bar, Mekko, Stacked Column chart, Area, and Waterfall charts.
+- Composition: How can you display different sales results in different regions?
+The most fitting charts are Pie, Stacked Bar, Mekko, Stacked Column chart, Area, and Waterfall charts.
+We prefer the heat map also.

-- Analyzing Trends: To analyze the result of an examined data set in a given period, use the following charts: Line, Dual-Axis Line, and Column charts.
+- Analyzing Trends: To analyze the result of a data set in a given period, use the following charts: Line, Dual-Axis Line, and Column charts.
+If you want to create a quick forecast in Excel, check this example.

 - Relationships between variables: use Plot, Bubble, and Line charts.